General terms and conditions of business

 V. Prices and shipping costs

 VI.
-Terms of payment
+Payment Terms

-2. Payment of the purchase price is due immediately upon conclusion of the contract.
+- The purchase price is due immediately upon conclusion of the contract.

 VII.
-Warranty for material defects
+Warranty for defects

 VIII.
 Complaints